Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Required files**

-**Gff files of the genome annotation**
+**Gff files of the genome annotations**

-**Gff files of the transcript**
+**Gff files of the transcripts**

-**Wiggle files of the fragmented or TEX+/- libraries:** Please check the section :ref:`The input format of libraries for running ANNOgesic`.
+**Wiggle files of the fragmented/conventional or TEX+/- libraries:** Please check the section :ref:`The input format of libraries for running ANNOgesic`.

 - **Optional input files**

-**Gff files of the TSS:** If you want to detect the UTR-derived sRNAs, it is necessary to input TSS information.
+**Gff files of the TSSs:** If you want to detect the UTR-derived sRNAs, it is necessary to input TSS information.
 It is for the detection of 5'UTR-derived sRNA and interCDS-derived sRNA.
-If you don't want to detect UTR-derived sRNAs,
+If you don't want to detect UTR-derived sRNAs, TSS information still can be provided as a filter.
-TSS information still can be provided as a filter.
+We strongly recommand input this file.

-**Gff files of processing site:** For checking the sRNAs which reveal ends with processing sites.
+**Gff files of processing sites:** For checking the sRNAs which reveal ends with processing sites.
 Moreover, Some 3'UTR-derived and interCDS-derived sRNA candidates start from processing sites not TSSs.
 If you don't want to detect UTR-derived sRNAs, This information still can be provided to increase the accuracy, especially for some long non-coding regions.
+We strongly recommand input this file if you want to detect UTR-derived sRNAs.

-**Promoter table:** Information of the promoter motifs can be used for prioritizing sRNA candidates via comparing promoters with sRNA and sRNA coverage.
+**Promoter tables:** Information of the promoter motifs can be used for prioritizing sRNA candidates via comparing promoters with sRNA and sRNA coverage.
 The format should be as following:

 ===========  ============  ==========  =======